django-commons/django-typer/doc/source/howto.rst

 Document Commands w/Sphinx
 --------------------------

-Checkout `this Sphinx extension <https://github.com/sphinx-contrib/typer>`_ that can be used to render your rich helps to Sphinx docs.
+sphinxcontrib-typer_ can be used to render your rich helps to Sphinx docs and is used extensively in this documentation.

 For example, to document a :class:`~django_typer.TyperCommand` with sphinxcontrib-typer, you would do something like this: